KashminShrestha/Event-and-Festival-Promotion/README.md

 | List Analytics        | GET    | `/api/analytics/`                 |
 | Increment Event View  | POST   | `/api/analytics/increment-view/`  |
 | Increment Event Click | POST   | `/api/analytics/increment-click/` |

+## 🧰 Utilities

+This project includes several utility functions and modules to assist with common tasks such as:

+- **Email Verification Utilities:** Functions to send and resend verification emails with OTPs for users and admins.
+- **Notification Helpers:** Utilities for sending email, SMS and push notifications.
+- **Payment Verification:** Helper functions to verify payments via Khalti API.

+### More Utilities

+For detailed documentation on other utilities, see the [`.github/UTILITIES/UTILITIES.md`](.github/UTILITIES/UTILITIES.md) file.
+Or explore the source code in the [`user/utils/`](user/utils/) directory.